awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 With the `diversified` strategy, the EC2 Fleet does not launch Spot Instances into any pools with a Spot price that is equal to or higher than the [On\-Demand price](https://aws.amazon.com/ec2/pricing/)\.

 To create a cheap and diversified fleet, use the `lowestPrice` strategy in combination with `InstancePoolsToUseCount`\.
 You can use a low or high number of Spot pools across which to allocate your Spot Instances\.
 For example, if you run batch processing, we recommend specifying a low number of Spot pools \(for example, `InstancePoolsToUseCount=2`\) to ensure that your queue always has compute capacity while maximizing savings\.
 If you run a web service, we recommend specifying a high number of Spot pools \(for example, `InstancePoolsToUseCount=10`\) to minimize the impact if a Spot Instance pool becomes temporarily unavailable\.

+If your fleet runs workloads that may have a higher cost of interruption associated with restarting work and checkpointing, then use the `capacityOptimized` strategy\.
+This strategy offers the possibility of fewer interruptions, which can lower the overall cost of your workload\.

 ## Configuring EC2 Fleet for On\-Demand Backup<a name="ec2-fleet-on-demand-backup"></a>